adrathje/GlobalLaunchHub/README.md

 # GlobalLaunchHub
- Class project the utilizes data structures and WindowBuilder as the GUI
+ Class project that utilizes data structures and WindowBuilder as the GUI